 Liquidity, funding needs and managing cash including potential creditor negotiations

 As demonstrated by various previous Grey Swan events, the immediate concern for businesses is to ensure they have adequate liquidity to trade through any immediate shocks.
 A company may be technically balance sheet insolvent but this itself is unlikely to trigger immediate negative consequences for a business.
-Directors’ primary concern should be how much cash they hold, where that cash is, and how much they are entitled to hold if they have third party funding in place.
+Directors’ primary concern during Grey Swan events should be how much cash they hold, where that cash is, and how much they are entitled to hold if they have third-party funding in place.
 In certain circumstances the cash held in bank accounts may not be immediately accessible (for example, if a financial institution is sanctioned and can no longer operate in the UK, either on a bilateral basis or as part of a syndicate of lenders).
-In the worst case it may take a long time to recover assets if your lender is sanctioned or becomes insolvent.
+In the worst case scenario, it may take a long time to recover assets if your lender is sanctioned or becomes insolvent.

 Read our article on accessing funding and debt advisory here.